ubco-W2022T1-cosc301/project-group07/final_report_group07.md

 ***Figure 0.3 Shape and sample of our dataset***

-From Figure 0.2, we can see a bit more in depth of how our data is distributed.
+From above, we can see a bit more in depth of how our data is distributed.
 Every line represent one column of our dataset, for example, **name** is our first column and it has 11762 distinct values.
 Which means there are 11762 different games used in our dataset.
 The rest of the columns are **platform**, **r-date** (release date), **developer**, **genre**, **players** and each corresponding values represent distinct values for each column.

 ![platform_names](./images/EDA4.jpg)